Contact Us

 Despite its advantages, many organizations struggle to operationalize graph machine learning due to architectural gaps, siloed teams, or lack of graph-native tooling.
 Fortunately, these barriers are solvable—with the right platform.

 Challenge 1: Context is lost when data leaves the graph.
 When graph data is exported for feature generation or model inference, its structure is flattened and stale by the time it’s used.
+This loss of structure disrupts graph learning, because the model no longer has access to the relationships that drive its predictive power.

 Challenge 2: Most graph ML tools don’t scale to production graphs.
 Libraries built for academic use can’t handle billion-edge graphs or serve predictions in live environments.